deepanshudashora/vehicle_speed_estimation/README.md

 # vehicle_speed_estimation

-In this project I am using yolov3 for object detection (mainly detecting cars bike truck bus and other vehicles)
+In this project, yolov4 is used for custom vehicle detection (detecting cars, bikes, trucks, buses)

-later i am using computer vision code for estimating speed In this I am traking the object first and getting the centroids of thet detected object
+Later computer vision used for estimating speed
+In this, taking the object first and getting the centroids of the detected object

-later i am going frame by frame and analysing the pixel diffrence created by vehicle later we use this diffrence to calculate pixel per frames and with that we can easily come up with speed
+later going frame by frame and analyzing the pixel difference created by the vehicle later we use this difference to calculate pixel per frames and with that, we can easily come up with a speed

 Speed Estimation

-speed = ( d_pixel x fs x 3.6)/ppm
+ppm = pixel per meter
+d_pixels = distance of location1 - location2
+d_meters = d_pixels / ppm
+fps = 30 (keeping)
+speed = d_meters * fps * 3.6

+finally multiplying it by 3.6 because we want to see the output in km/h, not in m/s

-Where: d_pixel: distance between two position of detected car.
+Where: d_pixel: distance between two positions of detected car.

-in this case to getting pixel per frame we are simply couting the pixels paassed by vehicle in 1min
+in this case, to getting pixel per frame, we are simply counting the pixels passed by vehicle in 1min

-and later we can get the full speed to vehicle to simplfy this and getting the distence betteen two positions I am using our famous distance formula between two cordinates
+and later we can get the full speed to the vehicle to simplify this and getting the distance between two positions I am using our famous distance formula between two coordinates

 dist_pixel = math.sqrt((x1-x2)**2 - (y1-y2)**2)

-and getting the distance between two points or better call it number of pixels between two points
+and getting the distance between two points or better call it the number of pixels between two points